lukso-network/docs/docs/learn/smart-contract-developers/edit-token-metadata.md

 ---
-sidebar_label: '💽 Attach Token Metadata'
+sidebar_label: '💽 Edit Token Metadata'
 sidebar_position: 3
 description: Learn how to set and update LSP4 Metadata of digital assets on LUKSO.
 ---